binario200/jenkins-job-dsl/README.md

 # jenkins-job-dsl
-Creates a Jenkins server using Job DSL plugin to deploy the job configuration programmatically using cradle and docker
+Creates a Jenkins server using Job DSL plugin to deploy the job configuration programmatically using Gradle and Docker